One dimensional gapped quantum phases and enriched fusion categories: Introduction

 \ee

-After the topological Wick rotation, the pair $(\FZ_1(\CS),\CS)$ represents an enriched fusion category ${}^{\FZ_1(\CS)}\CS$, which is called the {\it topological skeleton} of the anomaly-free $n$d phase.
+After the topological Wick rotation, the pair $(\FZ_1(\CS),\CS)$ represents a fusion $n$-category ${}^{\FZ_1(\CS)}\CS$ enriched in $\FZ_1(\CS)$ (or a $\FZ_1(\CS)$-enriched fusion $n$-category).
+The enriched fusion $n$-category ${}^{\FZ_1(\CS)}\CS$ is called the {\it topological skeleton}\footnote{The topological skeleton can also be defined by $\CS$ as in \cite{KZ20b} because ${}^{\FZ_1(\CS)}\CS$ does not contain more information than $\CS$.} of the anomaly-free $n$d phase.
 It turns out that the topological skeleton ${}^{\FZ_1(\CS)}\CS$ does not contain all the information of the anomaly-free $n$d phase.
 The physical meaning of this topological skeleton is better explained together with the missing information.
 In a 1+1D rational CFT, the missing information is the so-called local quantum symmetry $V$, which is either a chiral symmetry (defined by a vertex operator algebra (VOA)) or a non-chiral symmetry (defined by a full field algebra \cite{HK07}), together with a braided functor $\phi: \Rep(V) \to \FZ_1(\CS)$, where $\Rep(V)$ denotes the category of $V$-representations.
-The CFT is anomaly-free if and only if $\phi$ is an equivalence.
 In other words, the triple $(V,\phi,{}^{\FZ_1(\CS)}\CS)$ gives a complete information of a 1+1D rational CFT.
 The braided equivalence $\phi$ endows the abstract enriched category ${}^{\FZ_1(\CS)}\CS$ with a precise physical meaning.
-More precisely, the objects in ${}^{\FZ_1(\CS)}\CS$ are objects in $\CS$, and are topological defect lines (TDL) admitted by the local quantum symmetry.
+In particular, the objects in ${}^{\FZ_1(\CS)}\CS$ are objects in $\CS$, and are the labels of topological defect lines (TDL) admitted by the local quantum symmetry.
 We illustrate these TDL's and 0D defects among them in Figure\, \ref{fig:observables}.
-The hom space $\hom_{{}^{\FZ_1(\CS)}\CS}(a,b)$ for $a,b\in\CS$ consists of (chiral or non-chiral) fields operators\footnote{They are also called boundary-condition changing operators in CFT.} that respect the local quantum symmetry (see \cite[Section\ 3.4]{KZ20a} for more details).
+For $a,b\in\CS$, the hom space $\hom_{{}^{\FZ_1(\CS)}\CS}(a,b)$ consists of (chiral or non-chiral) fields operators\footnote{They are also called boundary-condition changing operators in CFT.} that respect the local quantum symmetry (see \cite[Section\ 3.4]{KZ20a} for more details).
 These cover all observables in a 1+1D CFT.

 What we mean by respecting the local quantum symmetry is that the space $\hom_{{}^{\FZ_1(\CS)}\CS}(a,b)$ of field operators is a $V$-representation, and the operator product expansion (OPE) among these operators are defined by chiral vertex operators \cite{MS89}, or more precisely, by the intertwining operators of $V$ \cite{FHL93}.
 By the representation theory of VOA's \cite{HL95}, it means that $\hom_{{}^{\FZ_1(\CS)}\CS}(a,b)$ can be viewed as an object in $\Rep(V)$ and all the composition maps among these hom spaces are morphisms in $\Rep(V)$.
 This is just another way to say that the category is enriched in $\Rep(V)$.
 See \cite{KZ20a,KZ21} for more details.